 Those wanting to live stream games on the move will need to use the Hotstar app - available via the web, Android, iOS, and Apple TV.

-- More sport: here's how to watch an NBA live stream
+- Don't miss: how to watch a Six Nations live stream

 How to watch the Premier League in 4K Ultra HD - plus HDR and Dolby Atmos options

 In terms of viewing quality, UK pay TV network Sky will again be offering broadcasts of all its matches in Ultra HD and with Dolby Atmos sound to Sky Q subscribers, while BT has launched its new BT Sport Ultimate channel which goes one step further - adding HDR to the 4K Ultra HD equation.

 If you're looking to stream Sky's televised matches on the go, a Sky Sports subscription enables you to watch on mobile, tablet and PC via the Sky Go service.
 You can also stream the Premier League live using Sky's Now TV service, which offers attractive, commitment free passes.